kubernetes/enhancements/keps/sig-scheduling/2926-job-mutable-scheduling-directives/README.md

 specific partition (e.g., preemptibles) or a specific location (e.g., zone x).

-This is a proposal to relax update validation on jobs that have never been unsuspended to allow mutating node scheduling directives, namely node affinity, node selector and tolerations of the job's pod template.
+This is a proposal to relax update validation on jobs that have never been unsuspended to allow mutating node scheduling directives, namely the pod template's node affinity, node selector, tolerations, annotations and labels of the job's pod template.
 This enables a higher-level queue controller to inject such directives before un-suspending a job to influence its placement.

 <!--
 This section is incredibly important for producing high-quality, user-focused